 There are situations when chemotherapy is recommended:

 Some types of breast cancer are affected by hormones, i.e. the cancer cells need estrogen or progesterone to grow.
-Hormone therapies are recommended for women with hormone receptor-positive (ER-positive or PR-positive) breast cancers.
-These therapies slow or stop the growth of hormone receptor-positive tumors by preventing the cancer cells from getting these hormones.
+Hormone therapies for breast cancer are recommended for women with hormone receptor-positive (ER-positive or PR-positive) breast cancers.
+These therapies slow or stop the growth of hormone-receptor-positive tumors by preventing the cancer cells from getting these hormones.

-Targeted therapy drugs are designed to block the growth of cancer cells.
-Instead of working against all rapidly-dividing cells like chemo drugs do, these therapies work by targeting specific changes in cancer cells that make them different from normal cells.
-Sometimes, targeted therapies help other types of treatment work better.
+Targeted therapy drugs are designed to block the growth of breast cancer cells.
+Instead of working against all rapidly dividing cells as chemo drugs do, these therapies work by targeting specific changes in cancer cells that make them different from normal cells.
+Sometimes, targeted therapies help other types of breast cancer treatment work more effectively.

 Many women will get more than one type of treatment for their cancer.
 Your Mercy care team will discuss all available options and provide the best course of treatment for your specific breast cancer.